MaoJuan/Algorithm-part-1/README.md

 If the Array size is set up as (n*n) or (n*n+1),when n equals to 1 and opensitesnumber equals to 0,the answer of function percolates() will be wrong as "true".Because the beginning pore and the ending pore all union the the same only real pore.
 #### 4、Question of exception
 About the function's parameter such as "public boolean isFull(int row,int col)",we should throw java.lang.IllegalArgumentException("..."),rather than java.lang.IndexOutOfBoundsException().

+## Week2-Deque
+The specification of assignment:(http://coursera.cs.princeton.edu/algs4/assignments/queues.html)
+### Attention:
+#### 1、Data structure
+Deque is linklist and need two linknode objects(first,last) as pointer.Randomizedqueue is array and do not need extra pointer object.
+#### 2、RandomizedQueue
+RandomizedQueue just like a data structure of bag,so the enqueue and dequeue operations all can be done at one end of the array.
+### 3、Permutation
+In the specification of assignment,it needs variable n,which I think is non-essential(use n:Permutation2.java,not use n:Permutation.java).